SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 * 📢 Reach us on [Twitter/X](https://x.com/SteeltoeOSS) and [Bluesky](https://bsky.app/profile/steeltoe.io)

 Thanks to everyone in the community who has tested pre-releases, filed issues, and contributed code, docs, and encouragement.
-We're excited to share this release with you — and even more excited about what comes next.
+We're excited to share this release with you — and eagerly await your feedback.